harlyq/aframe-mesh-particles-component/README.md

 Both radial and non-radial values are applied to each particle.
 So a particle's position will be the sum of the **offset** and **radialOffset**, similarly for velocity and acceleration.

 The object3d name matches the attribute name used to define the component e.g. "mesh-particles" or "mesh-particles__fire".
-If the particle system is world relative, then the object3d is attached to the sceneEl, and will be the id name followed by the attribute name e.g. "box.mesh-particles" or "bonfire.mesh-particles__fire".
+If the particle system is world relative, then the object3d is attached to the sceneEl, and will be the id name followed by the attribute name e.g. "box_mesh-particles" or "bonfire_mesh-particles__fire".
 If there is no id for the particles then a unique number will be used e.g. "mesh-particles2", "mesh-particles5".